pivotal/blog/content/post/react-integration-tests-with-enzyme.md

 to [create-react-app](https://github.com/facebookincubator/create-react-app).
 This is definitely an area I am interested to continue exploring to further improve developer effectiveness and experience.

-# Summary
-We took an experimental path and used Enzyme for writing integration tests that mounted an entire React-Redux application.
-There were a few things that we had to figure out in order to make it work for a large application such as mocking server responses, testing the UI around asynchronous callbacks or testing integrations with non-React code.
-The tests were very fast and were giving us a lot of confidence in the frontend before we started slow end-to-end suite.